thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Miso Extra - Earcandy
 - Saintseneca - Pillar of Na
 - Air Circus - The Air Circus
+- Drawn From Bees - Cautionary Tales for the Lionhearted - EP

 *Want to listen to*
 - Gustavo Santaolalla, Mac Quayle - The Last of Us Part II (Original Soundtrack)